 Much can be seen in the field around Grinton Smelt Mill.
 The following is a short (4km) walk that takes in the Smelt Mill and buildings and also the nearest hush and level entrances.
-The numbers refer to the map pictured right (click on the image to open it in a separate window).
+The numbers refer to the map pictured below.

 Important Safety Note: This is mostly on good tracks but there are some steep and slippery sections.
 The hushes are full of spoil heaps which may yield some galena if you look hard enough, but they can be a bit unstable underfoot.
 Under no circumstances should levels be entered due to potential internal shafts and unstable stone work.

 - Park in the small parking area at the road junction.

 - Cross the road and follow the path keeping the barn on your left.

 - Follow the wall and stream until you come to a wooden fence and style on the right.
 Cross the style and follow Cogden Beck south.
 Note the level entrance on the left.
 This was not a mining level but built purely for drainage for the other mine workings.

 - When you come to the road bridge exit the beckside path up the hill and cross the road, beside the bridge rejoin the path and follow the beck again.

 - Retrace your steps a little and then turn SW (left) into a valley and onto an obvious track.